jim-ec/flow/README.md

 - `.last_element():` Returns the last element of the sequence.
 - `.push_back_to()`: Call the `push_back()` function on the given container for each element in the sequence.

-The range-based for loop can be used with any sequence to iterate over all elements.
+The take-based for loop can be used with any sequence to iterate over all elements.

 There is one additional, interesting iterator type, `Mutation`.
 This is an iterator designed for infinite sequences of values.